cordialgerm/foe_foundry/data/5e_canonical/giant_vulture.md

 ***Talons***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 9 (2d6+2) slashing damage.

 A **giant vulture** has advanced intelligence and a malevolent bent.
 Unlike its smaller kin, it will attack a wounded creature to hasten its end.
-Giant vultures have been known to haunt a thirsty, starving creature for days to enjoy its suffering.
+Giant vultures have been known to haunt a thirsty, starving creature for days to enjoy its suffering.</statblock>